 - Faculty/School Peer Review of Teaching

 The bulk of peer review of teaching activities at the University takes place in programs developed in faculties and schools.
 These programs aim to foster teaching improvement by providing opportunities for academic staff to give and receive collegial feedback on teaching, and to engage in ongoing discussions about teaching and learning.
 Peer review of teaching activities at the faculty or school level can also be designed to address the priorities and needs of students in specific disciplinary contexts.
+See resources and examples.

 - The Melbourne Peer Review of Teaching Program

 - Peer review planning template (PDF File 552.8 KB)